unoplatform/hd-docs/hot-design-getstarted-counter-tutorial.md

 To start editing the UI, enter **Hot Design** by clicking the **flame** button in the diagnostics overlay that appears over your app.

 > [!NOTE]
-> If you don't see the **Hot Design** flame button, ensure that you are [signed in with your Uno Platform Account](xref:Uno.GetStarted.Licensing) and using the [latest stable 5.5 Uno.Sdk version or higher](https://www.nuget.org/packages/Uno.Sdk).
+> If you don't see the **Hot Design** flame button, ensure that you are [signed in with your Uno Platform Account](xref:Uno.GetStarted.Licensing) and using the [latest stable 6.0 Uno.Sdk version or higher](https://www.nuget.org/packages/Uno.Sdk).
+We recommend our newer versions to get the most out of the latest Hot Design features.
+> For detailed steps, see our [migration guide](xref:Uno.Development.MigratingFromPreviousReleases).

 <p align="center">
   <img src="Assets/enter-hot-design-mode.png" alt="Hot Design flame button to enter design mode" />